ranajmi10/Job-Market-Intelligence_powerBi_dashboard/README.md

 4. Experience & Education:
 ▪ Average experience required: 4.2 years (range: 0–12 years)
 ▪ Master's Degree is most required (19.6%), but 16.4% of listings leave education "Unspecified" — skills-first hiring is rising

+✅ Conclusion
+The Job Market Intelligence Dashboard reveals that the tech hiring landscape is driven by AI/ML demand, cloud skills, and flexible work models.
+Austin has emerged as the #1 hiring city.
+Python, AWS, and Kubernetes form the core of what employers want.
+Salaries are competitive ($89K–$156K average), and skills-first hiring is gaining traction over rigid degree requirements.
+This dashboard helps job seekers, recruiters, and HR teams make faster, smarter decisions backed by data.